null

 Core

-WPC finds more common use than SPC.
+WPC is more commonly found than SPC.
 Some may refer to SPC as rigid core, which can be tougher on your feet than WPC.
 SPC is also likely to be more expensive.

 Image